jusotoTEC/GLTRTA/README.md

 ## Description

-* This repository contains the MATLAB code for numerical experiments presented in the paper "*A Note on a Closed-Form Solution to the Generalized Low-Tubal-Rank Tensor Approximation Problem*".
+* This repository contains the MATLAB code for numerical experiments presented in the paper "*A Closed-Form Solution for Generalized Low-Tubal-Rank Tensor Approximation*".
 * This scientific paper is under review.
-* In this paper, we derive a closed-form solution to the generalized low-tubal-rank tensor approximation problem under the $M$-product framework.
-Unlike existing iterative approaches, the proposed solution is obtained analytically and provides an explicit construction of an optimal low-tubal-rank approximation.
-We also derive a closed-form expression for the minimum approximation error.
-These results extend the generalized low-rank matrix approximation problem to third-order tensors and provide an analytical criterion for selecting the tubal rank.
+* In this paper, we derive a closed-form solution to the generalized low-tubal-rank tensor approximation (GLTRTA) problem under the $M$-product framework, assuming that the transform matrix is scaled unitary.
+By reducing the tensor problem in the transform domain to a collection of generalized low-rank matrix approximation problems, we obtain an explicit construction of an optimal low-tubal-rank tensor approximation.
+We also derive a closed-form expression for the minimum approximation error, which provides an analytical criterion for selecting the prescribed tubal rank.
+These results extend the closed-form solution and minimum-error characterization of the generalized low-rank matrix approximation problem to third-order tensors.
+Numerical experiments illustrate the theoretical results and demonstrate the applicability of the proposed framework to image reconstruction.

 <p align="center"><img scale=1 src="https://github.com/jusotoTEC/GLTRTA/blob/main/img/img1.png"></p>